Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 \subsubsection{Transformation Estimation}

-In this module, the $\mathbf{L}_2$ distances between the final features $\mathbf{F}$ of points in the two point cloud frames are computed.
+In this module, the $\mathbf{L}_2$ distances are computed between every feature vector $\mathbf{f}_{s,i}$ and $\mathbf{f}_{t,j}$ in the source and target feature sets $\mathbf{F}_s$ and $\mathbf{F}_t$, respectively, forming a pairwise-correspondence matrix.
 The $M$ pairs with the smallest feature distances are selected as keypoint correspondences.
-A learnable similarity metric is then defined as:

-where $s_{ij}$ denotes the similarity between point $i$ in the first frame and point $j$ in the second frame, $d_{ij}$ is their feature distance, and $\alpha, \beta$ are learnable parameters that enhance the robustness of the pipeline to outliers.
+A learnable similarity metric is then defined as: $s_{ij} = \exp(-\beta(d_{ij}-\alpha))$, where $s_{ij}$ denotes the similarity between source point $i$ and target point $j$, $d_{ij}$ is their feature distance, and $\alpha, \beta$ are learnable parameters that enhance the robustness to outliers.